markterweele/windows-itpro-docs/windows/deployment/update/includes/wufb-restart-notifications-compliance-deadlines.md

 # [Windows 10, version 22H2](#tab/10)

-These notifications are what the user sees on Windows 10, depending on the settings you choose:
+These notifications are what the user sees on Windows 10, depending on the settings chosen by the user and the IT administrator:

 When **Specify deadlines for automatic updates and restarts** is set (For Windows 10, version 1709 and later):